AlexanderWinters/kknds_wiki/wiki/docs/linux/networking.md

 scp -r /etc/systemd/destroyd takis@29.231.0.43:/opt/something
 ```

-You might need to add the SSH fingerprint.
+You might need to add the SSH fingerprint and the user password.
+If the destination doesn't allow SSH passwords, you need to install your public key to the destination.

 ## Network management